 As always, if you have any questions or would like to know more about Maitland Motors and how we can help look after your car, just leave is a comment below.

-We’d recommend having a look at the Maintenance Schedule, which if you follow, will help save you money in the long run.
-As we always say, when it comes to cars, prevention is better the cure and having a well maintained car will help keep it running effectively, efficiently and safely.
-Following manufacture’s spec will help with this.
+We recommend having a look at the Maintenance Schedule, which if you follow, will help save you money in the long run.
+As we always say, when it comes to cars, prevention is better than cure and having a well-maintained car will help keep it running effectively, efficiently and safely.
+Following the manufacturer’s spec will help with this.